GAsNA/KFS-1/README.md

 - **F2**: go to next screen

 **TODO**:
+- Cursor in position before changing screen (actually, it's going to end of buffer)
 - Fix deletion for \n and \t
 - Clean code for .h please
 - Store files in different folders (in src/kernel)